NOALBS/nginx-obs-automatic-low-bitrate-switching/README.md

 Edit `config.json` to your own settings.
  - Use https://twitchapps.com/tmi/ to get your oauth from Twitch for use with chat commands.
+   - I recommend using your main Twitch BOT account for this, but if you do not have a Twitch Bot account just use your Main Twitch Account.

 ## How to run